Agnidev Chatterjee

 Agnidev Chatterjee is a Bengali film and television director and producer.
-His films include Babloo Bachelor, Tere Ane Ss, Jihadd, Gaheen Hriday, Dark Chocolate, A Political Murder, Mrs Sen, 3 Kanya, Charuulata 2011, and Probhu Nashto Hoi Jai.
+His films include Babloo Bachelor, Tere Ane Se, Gaheen Hriday, Dark Chocolate, A Political Murder, Mrs Sen, 3 Kanya, Charuulata 2011, and Probhu Nashto Hoi Jai.

 Chatterjee started his career with the 1987 Bengali serial Chaudhury Pharmaceuticals.
 In 2007, Chatterjee made the film Prabhu Nashto Hoi Jai which was premiered at Kolkata Film Festival and screened at the Kerala Film Festival.
 In 2012, he released the film Charuulata 2011, which dealt with extra-marital relationships.
 In November 2012, his film Teen Kanya released which tells a story of lives of three women.